City Comparison

 Schools

-Fairfax leads on school quality with a 87% average pass rate (rated Excellent) compared to 82% in Springfield.
-Top schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School.
-In Springfield, families look to West Springfield High School and Robert E. Lee High School.
+Fairfax has a 87% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School; in Springfield, West Springfield High School and Robert E. Lee High School.
 See Fairfax schools | See Springfield schools

 Fairfax